spacelift-io/user-documentation/docs/getting-started.md

 ![](<./assets/screenshots/ConfigureBackendGS.png>)

-Click **Continue**.
+Click **Continue** and then **Define stack behavior**.

 ![](<./assets/screenshots/DefineStackBehaviorGS.png>)

 Enable the `Administrative` toggle.
 This will make the stack an Admin stack, giving it api access to your account.

 ![](<./assets/screenshots/EnableAdminStackGS.png>)